Khajan Dass

 Khajan Dass (born 16 June 1958) is an Indian politician from Uttarakhand.
+He is currently serving as a state minister of Social Welfare, Minority Welfare, Student Welfare and Language in Government of Uttarakhand under the Chief Minister Pushkar Singh Dhami.
 He is an MLA from Rajpur Road Assembly constituency, which is reserved for Scheduled Caste community, in Dehradun district.
 He won as an MLA in the 2022 Uttarakhand Legislative Assembly election representing the Bharatiya Janata Party.

 Early life and education

 Dass is from Dehradun, Uttarakhand.
 He is the son of Santa Dass.
 He passed Class 8 and later dropped out from school.

 Career

 Dass won from Rajpur Road Assembly constituency representing Bharatiya Janata Party in the 2022 Uttarakhand Legislative Assembly election.
 He polled 37,027 votes and defeated his nearest rival, Rajkumar of Indian National Congress, by a margin of 11,163 votes.
 Earlier, he won the 2017 Uttarakhand Legislative Assembly election, defeating Rajkumar of Indian National Congress, by a margin of votes.8,632 votes.
 He won in 2007 from Dhanaulti Assembly constituency as a member of the BJP.